Every year, the WIN WIN Gothenburg Sutainability Award arranges and participates

-On October 21 WIN WIN Award offers a physical place, WIN WIN Youth Arena, where young people have a place to express themselves in the sustainability debate.
+On 21 October WIN WIN Award organises a physical space, WIN WIN Youth Arena, where young people have a place to express themselves in the sustainability debate.
 The aim is to contribute to encourage participation and commitment as well as to create a bridge between young people and adults, which is why we invite decision-makers, business and academy to have a dialogue and exchange ideas and experience through the WIN WIN Award network.

-The arena will take place in Gothenburg on October 21 at Auktionsverket Kulturarena in connection with Hållbarhetsfestivalen Västra Götaland (October 19–25) and the WIN WIN Award’s official award ceremony (October 22).
+The Youth Arena is free to attend and will take place in Gothenburg on 21 October at Auktionsverket Kulturarena in connection with Hållbarhetsfestivalen Västra Götaland (19-25 October) and the WIN WIN Award’s official award ceremony (October 22).

 WIN WIN Award Ceremony 2020

 This years award ceremony that will take place at the Auktionsverket Kulturarena in Gothenburg Thursday 22nd of October 2020, following the current restrictions with a maximum of 50 participants.